 wmic process where "name='notepad.exe'" list brief

-This command uses the where clause to filter the results of the wmic process list brief command to only display processes with the name “notepad.exe.”
+This command uses the where clause to filter the results of the wmic process list brief command only to display processes with the name “notepad.exe.”

 Conclusion